 Since schoolwork has been winding down recently and the weather in Prague is finally getting nice, I have had some time to really enjoy this city I've been living in for the past several months--and I love it.
 There are so many streets to explore, so many parks to have picnics and see great views of the city, so many restaurants to try, so many theaters and concert halls to visit--I don't know if I'll be able to fit it all in before it's time to leave.

 One of my favorite areas within Prague is Mala Strana.
 There are tons of interesting little shops, small parks, and cute little cafes in this area.
 It seems a little calmer than Old Town right across the river, and it's a nice place to just wander around.
 During our first couple weeks here, I found an awesome new and used bookstore in this area in which I bought the book I'm currently reading, Atlas Shrugged.
 The entrance to the famous Charles Bridge is in the heart of Mala Strana.
 In fact, there are two ways to access the bridge from this side of the river: the end of the bridge and the staircase, on which a few action scenes of Mission Impossible were filmed.
 Nearby, tucked in a courtyard, I found an interesting modern fountain of two men peeing.
 I heard that you can text your name to a certain number and these statues will write it in the water.
+Not far from the Charles Bridge is Kampa Island and another one of the coolest parts of Mala Strana: the Lennon Wall.
+Since the 1980's, people have been painting John Lennon and Beatles-inspired graffiti on this once-ordinary historical wall.
+People are constantly adding to the wall, and the original portrait of John Lennon has long since been covered up, but you can still find pictures and postcards of what it originally looked like.
+In the late 80's, the wall caused an uprising of hundreds of students against security police on the Charles Bridge.
+Their movement later became known as Lennonism; today, the wall represents youth ideals such as peace, hope, and love.

 Another one of my favorite places to visit lately has been Petrin Hill.
 On Petrin Hill stands a lookout tower which strongly resembles the Eiffel Tower.
 I have yet to climb its 299 steps, but I hear there are some great views of the city.
 There are several places in the park with great views, and since the park is so big, the views are all very different.